 All SBT caught commercially in Australia is taken under the Southern Bluefin Tuna Fishery Management Plan 1995 and is required to be covered by quota.
 The area of the SBTF encompasses the entire AFZ and extends onto the high seas (Figure 1).
 The definition of the AFZ is consistent with Australia's Exclusive Economic Zone (EEZ) and extends out to 200 nautical miles from the coast.
-There are two main components for the fishery: the purse seine fleet operating out of Port Lincoln, South Australia, and longline fleets operating off eastern and western Australia, which take SBT as a byproduct of fishing for other tuna and billfish species.
+There are two main components for the fishery: the purse seine fleet operating out of Port Lincoln, South Australia, and longline fleets operating off eastern and western Australia, which take SBT while fishing for other tuna and billfish species.
 To longline in these areas, operators are required to have a Boat Statutory Fishing Right in either the ETBF or WTBF, hold uncaught quota for SBT and meet observer or e-monitoring requirements.
 Management measures in terms of gear restrictions and bycatch are managed separately in these fisheries.

-The purse seine fleet operating out of Port Lincoln currently (2017-18) takes about 85 per cent of the total SBT commercial catch, fishing in the Great Australian Bight.
+The purse seine fleet operating out of Port Lincoln currently (2017-18) takes about 84% of the total SBT commercial catch, fishing in the Great Australian Bight.
 The SBT are towed back to Port Lincoln, transferred into grow-out pontoons and farmed for a period of time before harvest.
-In 2015-16 and 2016-17, SBT were also landed by longline and minor line methods in the ETBF, mainly off New South Wales; and, a small amount of SBT was taken by longline off Western Australia and minor line methods off South Australia in the WTBF.
+In 2017-18, 2018-19 and 2019-20, SBT were also landed by longline and minor line methods in the ETBF, mainly off New South Wales.
+No SBT were taken by longline off Western Australia, but a small amount of SBT was taken by minor line methods off South Australia in the WTBF.